Dieldrin: Australia

-Organochlorines and other chemicals were originally developed in the 1930s for use as insecticides and pesticides.
-DDT became famous worldwide in 1939 after its use in overcoming a typhus infestation in Naples.
-The use of organochlorines increased during the 1950s and peaked in the 1970s.
-Their use in Australia was dramatically lowered between the mid 1970s and the early 1980s.
-The first restrictions on the use of dieldrin and related chemicals in Australia were introduced in 1961-2, with registration required for their use on produce animals, such as cattle and chickens.
+The use of organochlorines in Australia was dramatically lowered between the mid-1970s and the early 1980s.
+The first restrictions on the use of dieldrin and related chemicals in Australia were introduced in 1961–2, with registration required for their use on produce animals, such as cattle and chickens.
 This coincided with increasing concerns worldwide about the long-term effects of persistent pesticides.
 The publication of Silent Spring (an account of the environmental and health effects of pesticides) by Rachel Carson in 1962 was a key driving force in raising this concern.
 The phase-out process was driven by government bans and deregistration, in turn promoted by changing public perceptions that food containing residues of these chemicals was less acceptable and possibly hazardous to health.

 Throughout this time, continuous pressure was maintained by relevant committees, for example the Technical Committee on Agricultural Chemicals (TCAC), to reduce approved organochlorine use.
 By 1981, the use of dieldrin worldwide was limited to sugarcane and bananas, and these uses were deregistered by 1985.
 In 1987, a nationwide recall system was put into place, and in December of that year, the government prohibited all imports of these chemicals into Australia without express ministerial approval.
 In 1994, the National Registration Authority for Agricultural and Veterinary Chemicals published a use of organochlorines in termite control, recommending the phase-out of organochlorines used in termite control upon development of viable alternatives.
 The same year, the Agriculture and Resource Management Council of Australia and New Zealand decided to phase out remaining organochlorine uses by 30 June 1995, with the exception of the Northern Territory.
 In November 1997, the use of all organochlorines other than mirex was phased out in Australia.
 Remaining stocks of mirex are to be used only for contained baits for termites in plantations of young trees in the Northern Territory until stocks run out, which is expected in the near future.

 The recognition of negative impacts on health has stimulated the implementation of multiple legislative policies in regards to the use and disposal of organochlorine pesticides.
 For example, the Environment Protection (Marine) Policy 1994 became operational in May 1995 in South Australia.
 It dictated the acceptable concentration of toxicants such as dieldrin in marine waters and the manner in which these levels must be tested and tried.

-Momentum against organochlorine and similar molecules continued to grow internationally, leading, to negotiations which matured as the Stockholm Convention on the use of persistent organic pollutants (POPs).
-POPs are defined as hazardous and environmentally persistent substances which can be transported between countries by the earth's oceans and atmosphere.